Regenkreis: History

-In the years between 1806 and 1808 the Kingdom of Bavaria was divided in 15 (state) districts, whose names were taken from their rivers.
+In 1808 the Kingdom of Bavaria was divided in 15 (state) districts, whose names were taken from their rivers.
 The Regenkreis was initially composed of 13 rural divisions and, since 1809, of the independent city of Straubing.
 In 1810 it was greatly enlarged to include the Principality of Regensburg.
 Thereafter Regensburg was the headquarters of the District Commissioners-General (Generalkreiskommissariats).
 But the Regenkreis also gave areas to the Unterdonaukreis.
 At the request of King Ludwig I, the Territorial Reorganization (Gebietsreform) of 29 November 1837 was made by changing the name of the Regenkreis to the “Kreis Oberpfalz und Regensburg” [District of the Upper Palatinate and Regensburg], now “Oberpfalz”.